 Tyne Dogger Fisher German Bight..

-But I have planted three trees and many vegetables.
-I have my first garden.
-Thank you, Dr Omar Ahmed, thank you, Lou Stevenson, at Boots, thank you to those who take patients seriously when they have their precious little 10 minutes to explain why you rang for help in the first place.
-Thank you to the surgeon who mended my broken back at Kings College in London.
+My Garden in Folkestone 2020 with Louis, one of my Cats.
+I have planted three trees and many vegetables.
+My first garden.
+Thank you, Dr Omar Ahmed; thank you, Lou Stevenson, at Boots; thank you to those who take patients seriously when they have their precious little 10 minutes to explain why they rang for help in the first place.
+Thank you to the surgeon who mended my broken back at King’s College in London.

 Dover, Wight, Portland, Plymouth, four or five, increasing six soon, rain or slight drizzle, good.